edent45/ComfyUI-Tattoo-Workflow/README.md

     - The tattoo is generated using the ComfyUI workflow, triggered via API.

     - The resulting image is saved and passed to the ranking function.

+### ComfyUI as Backend
+The API process serves as the bridge between the Gradio user interface and the ComfyUI backend, enabling automated, programmatic control over the tattoo generation workflow.
+Here’s how it works:
+- The Python optimizer constructs a workflow configuration (typically as a JSON object) that specifies:

+  - The input image and mask locations
+  - The prompt and any prompt variations
+  - Model and LoRA selections
+  - All other parameters needed for the workflow

+- This configuration is sent to the ComfyUI backend via an HTTP API request (in my case it is, http://127.0.0.1:8000/).

+- The ComfyUI backend receives the API request, loads the specified workflow, and executes the image generation process.
+This includes loading models, applying the mask, running inpainting, and generating the tattooed image.

+- Once the workflow completes, the backend saves the generated images to a specified output directory.
+The API responds with the paths to these output images.

 ### Image Ranking System